spack/spack/lib/spack/docs/getting_started.rst

          prefix: 'c:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\IDE\CommonExtensions\Microsoft\CMake\Ninja'
        buildable: False

-It is important to note that the version of your Ninja and CMake could be different than what is shown here.
-If there is a difference, make sure to use your version instead of the version listed above.
-Similiarly, if you use a different version of Visual Studio ("Community" for example), make sure the Professional part of the location is changed to your version.

-The ``packages.yaml`` file should be placed inside either the ``.spack`` directory or the ``.spack\windows`` directory.

 You can also use an separate installation of CMake if you have one and prefer to use it.
 If you don't have a path to Ninja analogous to the above, then you can obtain it by running the Visual Studio Installer and following the instructions at the start of this section.
+Also note that .yaml files use spaces for indentation and not tabs, so ensure that this is the case when editing one directly.

 ^^^^^^^^^^^^^^^^^
 Step 4: Use Spack
 ^^^^^^^^^^^^^^^^^

 Once the configuration is complete, it is time to give the installation a test.
-Install a basic package through the Spack console via:
+Install a basic package though the Spack console via:

 .. code-block:: console